The Citizen Science Program is busy planning the 2018 field season. Please check back in April for 2018 volunteer opportunities.

-Learn more about 2016 volunteer trips in the Absaroka Beartooth Wilderness, BLM Wilderness Study Areas, and Missouri Breaks Wilderness Study Area.
+Learn more about 2017 volunteer trips in the Absaroka Beartooth Wilderness and the BLM Wilderness Study Areas of eastern Montana

 The Wilderness Institute’s Citizen Science Program builds on a growing movement that engages citizen volunteers in monitoring the ecological and social aspects of our wildlands.
 Wilderness stewardship is increasingly jeopardized by declining federal dollars available to wilderness managers.
 Since 2005, the Wilderness Institute has worked closely with agency and community partners to address this short-fall by recruiting citizens to help trained field staff assess on-the-ground conditions, perform basic stewardship activities, and monitor wilderness character.